This post may contain affiliate links. Read the full disclosure here.

 - It’s cheaper over time

-Soil is expensive enough, without going to the hassle of making up your own bespoke potting mix.
-Water is far, far cheaper – even if you go for an expensive RO unit.
+Soil is expensive enough, without going through the hassle of making up your own bespoke potting mix.
+Water is far, far cheaper – even if you go for an expensive RO unit (don’t do that though, there’s no need).

 - Growing plants in water reduces pests